 10 Things You Didn't Know About the President's Secret Army

-The U.S. Army Delta Force (officially the Combat Applications Group) and the U.S. Navy SEAL Team Six (officially the Naval Special Warfare Development Group) are JSOC's elite tier-one forces.
+The U.S. Army Delta Force (officially the Army Compartmented Element) and the U.S. Navy SEAL Team Six (officially the Naval Special Warfare Development Group, although, according to The Atlantic, the name was changed in 2010 to something still unknown) are JSOC's most publicized forces.
 They conduct the nation's black operations, and work in absolute secrecy.
 When an operator from one of these units is killed in action, the Department of Defense generally releases his name with a cover story for the death.
 (A training accident, for example.)